UPDATED: 9:30 a.m. ET, Dec. 11, 2022

 1968: O.J.
 Simpson, Running Back

 “The Juice,” as he was so affectionately nicknamed, was perhaps the first celebrity African American Heisman winner.
-He won the award in 1968 after his senior year at the University of Southern California.
+He won the award in 1968 after his senior year at USC.
 O.J. went on to have a Hall Of Fame career in the NFL and became one of the most recognized and marketable professional athletes of his era.

 1972: Johnny Rodgers, Wingback/Running back